 - SynCone® Removable Implant-Supported Overdentures | Similar to the All-on-4® Treatment Concept, the ANKYLOS® SynCone® overdenture system uses four dental implants to secure overdentures.
 These implants are uniquely designed to give SynCone a huge advantage over the All-on-4® Treatment Concept—the overdenture is removable!

 This allows you to have a denture that feels so stable you will think it is screwed into the jawbone, yet is removable to be able to clean and maintain easily.
-SynCone® is not only Dr. Rice’s preferred method to replace multiple teeth for his patients in the Elgin–St. Charles area, it is also the best value for your money.
+SynCone® is not only Dr. Rice’s preferred method to replace multiple teeth for his patients, it is also the best value for your money.

 Comparing Your Full Denture Options